Bulkhead (partition): Purpose

+Not all bulkheads are intended to be watertight, in modern ships the bottom floor is supported against the hull by transverse walls (bulkheads) and longitudinal walls, being common to use bulkheads with lightening holes.

 On an aircraft, bulkheads divide the cabin into multiple areas.
 On passenger aircraft a common application is for physically dividing cabins used for different classes of service (e.g. economy and business.)
-On combination cargo/ passenger, or "combi" aircraft, bulkhead walls are inserted to divide areas intended for passenger seating and cargo storage.
+On combination cargo/passenger, or "combi" aircraft, bulkhead walls are inserted to divide areas intended for passenger seating and cargo storage.

 Requirements of bulkheads

 Fire-resistance

-Openings in fire-resistance rated bulkheads and decks must be firestopped to restore the fire-resistance ratings that would otherwise be compromised, if the openings were left unsealed.
+Openings in fire-resistance rated bulkheads and decks must be firestopped to restore the fire-resistance ratings that would otherwise be compromised if the openings were left unsealed.
 The authority having jurisdiction for such measures varies depending upon the flag of the ship.
-Merchant vessels are typically subject to the regulations and inspections of the Coast Guards of the flag country.
+Merchant vessels are typically subject to the regulations and inspections of the coast guards of the flag country.
 Combat ships are subject to the regulations set out by the navy of the country that owns the ship.

-Prevention of damage from EMI and EMP
+Prevention of electromagnetic damage

-Bulkheads and decks of warships may be fully grounded (electrically) as a countermeasure against damage from EMI and EMP due to nuclear or electromagnetic bomb detonations near the ship, which could severely damage the vital electronic systems on a ship.
+Bulkheads and decks of warships may be fully electrically grounded as a countermeasure against damage from electromagnetic interference and electromagnetic pulse due to nearby nuclear or electromagnetic bomb detonations, which could severely damage the vital electronic systems on a ship.

-In the case of firestops, cable jacketing is usually removed within the seal and firestop rubber modules are internally fitted with copper shields, which contact the cables' armour in order to ground the seal.
+In the case of firestops, cable jacketing is usually removed within the seal and firestop rubber modules are internally fitted with copper shields, which contact the cables' armour to ground the seal.

 Automotive

 Most passenger vehicles and some freight vehicles will have a bulkhead which separates the engine compartment from the passenger compartment or cab; the automotive use is analogous to the nautical term in that the bulkhead is an internal wall which separates different parts of the vehicle.
+In American English this is often called a firewall.
 Some passenger vehicles (particularly sedan/saloon-type vehicles) will also have a rear bulkhead, which separates the passenger compartment from the trunk/boot.